crowdsecurity/hub/collections/crowdsecurity/auditd.md

    - repeated/fast invokation of `rm`
    - repeated/fast invokation of `kill` / `pkill`

+### Local exploitation

+ - detect a root suid binary that crashes soon after startup with a SIGSEGV, SIGABRT, SIGBUS or SIGTRAP.

 ## Acquisition template

 Example acquisition for this collection :